-The Rhode Island Natural History Survey & the Conservation Agency, Rhode Island Coyote Study: Research biologists have teamed up with RIDEM, Division of Fish & Wildlife, to conduct a five-year research study into coyote food resource and land use. information that can he found More on project at: http:// theconservationagency.org/narragansett-bay-coyote-study/.
+The Rhode Island Natural History Survey & the Conservation Agency, Rhode Island Coyote Study: Research biologists have teamed up with RIDEM, Division of Fish & Wildlife, to conduct a five-year research study into coyote food resource and land use.
+More information on that project can be found at: http://theconservationagency.org/narragansett-bay-coyote-study/.
 Call or email the Narragansett Bay Coyote Study to report coyote observations, sightings, incidents, encounters or attacks so that we may collect, track and analyze data involving coyotes in Rhode Island.